mispp/goat/README.md

 - execute query as a script
 - further improve connection manager
     - option to save or not to save password (per connection)
-    - based on the driver, set default port to what makes sense
 - autosave settings
     - e.g. height of the bottom part of tab
 - settings dialog